 What other supplies do I need when starting a daycare center?

-Whether you’re running a home daycare or a big, multi-location childcare business, you’ll need a variety of supplies to run smoothly and to make sure you comply with your state’s childcare licensing requirements.
+Whether you’re operating a home daycare or a big, multi-location childcare business, you’ll need a variety of supplies to ensure smooth operations and compliance with your state’s childcare licensing requirements.
 Here’s a list of recommended supplies to start with:

 - Safety supplies, including first aid kits, smoke detectors, carbon monoxide detectors, outlet covers, fire extinguishers, and an emergency preparedness kit